symbiontik/k3s-gitops/README.md

 1. Create an API token by going to [this page](https://app.terraform.io/app/settings/tokens) in your Terraform Cloud profile.

-**Note:** Your API token is a sensitive credential that allows programatic access to your Terraform Cloud account - ensure you take all precautions to protect this key.
+**Note**: Your API token is a sensitive credential that allows programatic access to your Terraform Cloud account - ensure you take all precautions to protect this key.

 1. Copy the API token to your clipboard.